Bonus material: Download Marketing Positioning Checklist.

 - Make better decisions with more ease, and say “no” with more confidence, which in turn allows you to focus on the 20% of actions that generate 80% of results

 In addition, it allows service-based companies to simplify their proposals and systematize their delivery.
-This in turn creates more time to work on business development, and allows them to shift from being “bodies for hire” to becoming a go-to expert in their niche.
+This in turn creates more time to work on business development and allows them to shift from being “bodies for hire” to becoming a go-to expert in their niche.

 The difference between marketing positioning and value proposition

-Value proposition is a key marketing message communicating why you are different and worth buying.
+The value proposition is a key marketing message communicating why you are different and worth buying.
 Essentially, it communicates why your positioning matters to your ideal customers.

 Instapage’s positioning is a “‘landing page tool with unique post-click optimization and experimentation features for Google and Facebook advertisers”.
 Their value proposition is “Customers like you get up to 400% more from their digital ad spend with Instapage”.